5 Best Contractor Table Saws – Reviews & Top Picks 2023

 Attributes to Look Out For

 The power output of the motor will depend on the size and weight of the machine.
 Lighter, more portable table saws may have a maximum horsepower of two.
-Larger, more stationary table saws can boast a horsepower of up to 5.
+Larger, more stationary table saws can boast a horsepower of up to five.
 The latter may be overkill for most professionals, but if you need something extremely powerful, just know that the option is there.
-Anywhere from 1 – 3 horsepower is sufficient for most professions.
+Anywhere from one to three horsepower is sufficient for most professions.

 Fencing and Miter Gauge

 The fencing and miter gauge are two essential pieces of kit that should be included in any table saw purchase you make.
 The fencing will provide stability and control to allow you to make straight cuts.
 The miter gauge will allow you to make angled cuts.
 Without these two accessories, you will not be able to do any considerable work.
 Always keep these two things in mind when making your decision.